gvnadir/react-crash-course/README.md

 The React app communicates with a Node.js BE located in the backend folder.

-To start the backend run the following commands:
+To start the backend run the following commands inside the _backend_ folder:

 ```
 npm install